uidaholib/spec-docs/content/practices-procedures/accession-processing.md

 ### Accession Procedures

 If materials are deemed appropriate for inclusion in Spec, they will be accessioned.
 Manuscript, university, or photograph collections that have been accessioned will be noted with an identifying number beginning with **MA** or **UA**.
-For a step-by-step guide to accessioning, see *insert link to accession procedures*.
+For a step-by-step guide to accessioning, see the [Accession Manual]({{ '/content/accessions/rehouse.html' | relative_url }}).

 The following is a summary of steps which make up the accessioning process:
 1. If items cannot be accessioned immediately upon receipt, place items on shelving in intake area, as space allows, along with the completed Deed of Gift.